Control Center Alerts for Confluent Platform¶

 - Consumer groups

 Each trigger is based on a metric with condition value criteria that determines when the trigger should fire.
-For more about Triggers, see View and Manage Control Center Alert Triggers.
+For more about Triggers, see Manage Control Center Alert Triggers for Confluent Platform.

 Any actions associated with the trigger are executed when the criteria is met.